Send messages to your doctor's office, request prescription refills & more with MyJeffersonHealth. Learn how to sign up today.

-Jefferson Barrett's Esophagus Treatment Center at Jefferson Health is one of only a few dedicated Barrett's centers in the United States, and the first multidisciplinary center solely dedicated to treating Barrett's esophagus in Philadelphia.
+Jefferson Health's Barrett's Esophagus Treatment Center is one of only a few dedicated Barrett's centers in the United States, and the first multidisciplinary center solely dedicated to treating Barrett's esophagus in Philadelphia.

 Jefferson Health's multidisciplinary staff also includes nurses specially trained and highly experienced in caring for patients with Barrett’s esophagus alone or in conjunction with various co-morbidities.

 For cases of esophageal cancer, Jefferson Health is joined by oncologists and radiation therapists of the Sidney Kimmel Cancer Center–Jefferson Health.

 Barrett's esophagus affects more than three million people in the United States, and that number is growing at an alarming rate.

 The esophagus is a muscular tube that connects the mouth and stomach in order to carry food.
 The condition Barrett’s esophagus occurs when the tissue is replaced by one that is similar to the intestinal lining.
 This is caused by stomach acid bathing the esophagus, which is called intestinal metaplasia.

 In many cases, Barrett’s esophagus is diagnosed in people who have long-term gastroesophageal reflux disease (GERD) or heartburn.
 However, only a small percentage of people with GERD will develop Barrett's esophagus.